 For the sake of flavor, if you are craving vinegar, you might have better luck with taking a swig of some apple cider vinegar instead of plain white vinegar.

 Drinking vinegar (and especially apple cider vinegar) has been a popular remedy for centuries for many ailments.
-Uses include to lower blood sugar, lower blood pressure, aid with weight loss, help heal a sore throat or cold, and lower cholesterol.
+Uses include lowering blood sugar, lower blood pressure, aiding with weight loss, helping heal a sore throat or cold, and lower cholesterol.

 Is vinegar good for pregnancy?